Target markets

 Payment for stock.

 The initial order and first few orders must be paid for at the time of collection and subsequent orders will be supplied on 30days credit terms after you have completed an application for credit form.
 You must have a good credit history and the ability to pay for purchases before you will be authorised with a credit limit.
 Payment must be made direct to our bank account.
-All payments
+All payments made outside the normal credit terms will incur a 1.5% surcharge for each and every month or part month overdue.
+An invoice will be issued for every purchase.

 Marketing your business and setting selling prices

 I am happy to work with you on any marketing initiatives you propose.
 As a guide to establishing selling prices I suggest you sell one number for $14 without GST and $15 with GST, two numbers for $16 ($17), and three numbers $18 ($19).
 After paying your expenses this should return approx $10 for each installation.
 Assuming you install two orders per hour you should be able to net around $800 for a 40-hour week.
-Note one installer is simply charging $20 per installation and finding no price resistance!
+Note one installer is simply charging $20 per installation no matter how many domes and finding no price resistance!

 Presentation